NetApp/netapp-dataops-toolkit/netapp_dstk_traditional/README.md

 #### Prepopulate Specific Files/Directories on a FlexCache Volume

-The NetApp Data Science Toolkit can be used to prepopulate specific files/directories on a FlexCache volume as part of any Python program or workflow.
+The NetApp DataOps Toolkit can be used to prepopulate specific files/directories on a FlexCache volume as part of any Python program or workflow.
 This can be usefule when you have a FlexCache volume acting as a local cache for a remote volume, and you want to prepopulate (i.e. hydrate) the cache with specific files/directories.

 Compatibility: ONTAP 9.8 and above ONLY